Trading Post in Linn County, Kansas — The American Midwest (Upper Plains)

 More about this memorial.
 The marker is a 30 foot obelisk, which is the largest object in the Trading Post Cemetery.

 Regarding Marais Du Cygne Martyrs Memorial.
 Ad Astra per

 The exerpt of the poem quoted is from the John Greenleaf Whittier Poem: "Le Marais du Cygne"

 Also see . . .

 1. Remembering the Marais des Cygne Massacre.
 This is an excellent source for the background of the victims, the history of the Massacre, and the creation of the monument.
 (Submitted on June 20, 2009, by Thomas Onions of Olathe, Kansas.)

 2. Le Marais Des Cygnes.
 A link to the full text of John Greenleaf Whittier's Poem on the Massacre.
 (Submitted on June 20, 2009, by Thomas Onions of Olathe, Kansas.)

 Additional keywords.
 Bleeding Kansas

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 20, 2009, by Thomas Onions of Olathe, Kansas.
-This page has been viewed 1,393 times since then and 16 times this year.
+It was originally submitted on June 20, 2009, by Thomas Onions of Olathe, Kansas.
+This page has been viewed 1,504 times since then and 26 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on June 20, 2009, by Thomas Onions of Olathe, Kansas. • Craig Swain was the editor who published this page.